semiotic-ai/TheGraphData.jl/docs/src/querying.md

 # Querying Clients

+This section will take you through setting a client and querying it.

 In order to query data, this package must have access to a valid GraphQL client.
 By default, this client is the gateway (https://api.thegraph.com/subgraphs/name/graphprotocol/graph-network-mainnet).
 However, you can change the client to another.